 - Too Much Information: The latest addition to Ace's Unwanted Harem is a very tall Ainu girl who ran away from home because she was always being mocked for her size, determined to find the only boy who'd ever called her pretty — a young Gaijin boy she'd found lost back in Hokkaido, and helped to find a police-box.
 Cue the revelation that Ace had gotten lost during a trip to Hokkaido with his mom when he was a kid, and had been helped by a pretty redhead...

 - Kevin & Kell does this with Rudy and Fiona, who find out after dating for some time that they were in the same preschool — and hated each other.

-- An episode of the 2003 Teenage Mutant Ninja Turtles revealed that the turtles had met Casey Jones when they were all kids.
-The turtles had disguised themselves and Casey was using a different name, so they never realized they'd met before.
+- An episode of the 2003 Teenage Mutant Ninja Turtles revealed that the turtles had met Casey Jones when they were all kids, trying to teach him how to be strong.
+The turtles had disguised themselves, taking turns as to who would help him out, and Casey was using a different name (Arnold), so they never realized they'd met before.